samtools/htslib/samples/DEMO.md

 control than the previous one.
 The sam_index_build3 api provides an option to configure the number of threads in index creation.

-Index for a fasta file / reference data can be created using fai_build3 api after save of the same.
-It takes the filename and creates index files, fai and gzi based on compression status of input file.
+Index for reference data can be created using fai_build3 api.
+This creates index file with .fai extension.
+If the file is bgzip-ped, a .gzi file is created as well.
+It takes the path to input file and that of fai and gzi files.
 When fai/gzi path are NULL, they are created along with input file.
+These index files will be useful for reference data access.

     ...
-    if (fai_build3(outname, NULL, NULL) == -1) {
+    if (fai_build3(filename, NULL, NULL) == -1) {
     ...
-Refer: write_fast.c
+Refer: index_fast.c

 A tabix index can be created for compressed vcf/sam/bed and other data using tbx_index_build.
 It is mainly used with vcf and non-sam type files.